stranck/OpenLyght/README.md

 # OpenLyght
-An oper source lighting software, for control your lights over DMX512
+An oper source lighting software, to control your lights over DMX512

 ## Libraries used: